MarcoDuiker/geoDSS/README.md

 You'll probably want to extend the first two of this list to begin with.
 As the existing tests and processors are heavily documented it won't be a problem to add a new test or processor by mimicking one of the existing ones.

+Probably the easiest to understand and extend is `tests.remark`.

 Just don't forget to add your newly created test or processor to the `imports` in `__init__.py`.
 Otherwise your new addition won't show up!

 Future developments
 -------------------

 You may expect API-docs and help coming soon.
-The will be linked from here for easy access.
+They will be linked from here for easy access.